chkla/gitPage/_posts/2019-08-17-TweetsWeek.md

 <b>Tweet-Letter of the week 2.8.-11.8.19</b>

 NLP is a fast growing 🚀 domain with a lot of inventions week by week.
 Therefore, it might hard to dive into such an overhelping information stream.
 This Tweet-Letter provides on subjective view on interesting NLP Tweets of the week as a starting point for everyone who is interested in NLP (and funny dog content 🐶).
-The following subset of Tweets are what I liked during the week, which means that I definitly missed a lot of cool other Tweets.
+The following subset of Tweets is what I liked during the week, which means that I definitly missed a lot of cool other Tweets.

 <blockquote class="twitter-tweet" data-partner="tweetdeck"><p lang="en" dir="ltr">I am delighted that I will get to this presentation again in our TA workshop in late September.
 We still have &gt;1 month in our summer at UW, but I know others are much closer to the start of the year, so it seems like a good time to send this circulating again. <a href="https://twitter.com/hashtag/phdlife?src=hash&amp;ref_src=twsrc%5Etfw">#phdlife</a> <a href="https://twitter.com/hashtag/worklife?src=hash&amp;ref_src=twsrc%5Etfw">#worklife</a> <a href="https://t.co/rZOnP7yMAh">https://t.co/rZOnP7yMAh</a></p>&mdash; Emily M. Bender (@emilymbender) <a href="https://twitter.com/emilymbender/status/1160628172473294849?ref_src=twsrc%5Etfw">August 11, 2019</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>